An Art Fundraising Company for Schools Since 1995

 Deb knew she would enjoy working with kids’ art and was thrilled when a part-time position came open at SilverGraphics in 2005.
 That year, she saw the power of art to communicate life experiences, as children submitted artwork in the aftermath of 9/11.
 The art memorializing loved ones was especially moving.
 Today, Deb takes her job as production manager very seriously, ensuring artwork is reproduced in the best manner possible.
 But she also likes to have a lot of fun in her role as company prankster!
 Outside of work, Deb enjoys knitting club and spending as much time as possible with her grandchildren Lily and Lawrence.

-SilverGraphics supports greater access to the arts for all students, donating thousands of dollars every season to Dreaming Zebra (www.dreamingzebra.org), a foundation committed to this cause.
-We are so proud of this affiliation and the impact it has had on arts programming in underserved markets everywhere.
+SilverGraphics supports greater access to the arts for all students, donating thousands of dollars every season to foundations committed to this cause.
+We are so proud of the impact this has had on arts programming in underserved markets everywhere.